cappuu02/Cybersecurity-Sapienza/2Semester/PND/8) Link-local attacks.md

 - It is accessed before sending any Ethernet frame
 - It starts empty and is filled as the MAC addresses are collected
 - Unused MAC addresses are removed after a timeout (address ageing) in the order of minutes
-- According to RFC 826 (ARP), when receiving an ARP reply, the
 - IP-MAC pairing is updated (age and pairing...)

 ## Gratuitous ARP responses
-Gratuitous ARP is used by hosts to “announce” their IP address to the local network and avoid duplicate IP addresses on the network.
+`Gratuitous ARP` is used by hosts to “announce” their IP address to the local network and avoid duplicate IP addresses on the network.
 Routers and other network hardware may use cache information gained from gratuitous ARP responses.
 Gratuitous ARP is a broadcast packet (like an ARP-request).

 ![[154.png]]